AeschylusOfEleusis/AeschylusOfEleusis.github.io/_posts/2025-06-03-FractionalCalculus.md

 ## 8. Critical Assessment and Recommendations

-### 8.1 Strengths of the Bibliography
+### 8.1 Summary

 The twenty-seven references assembled here effectively span foundational mathematics through speculative physics applications.
-Several specific strengths deserve note:
+Several points are worth observing:

 - Wheeler's lecture notes (S7–S10) provide freely accessible, pedagogically excellent entry points to the mathematical foundations.
 For a physics audience, these are superior to most textbook introductions.
 - The financial mathematics references (S2–S4, S6) demonstrate practical applications of Lévy processes that are testable against market data, grounding the more abstract mathematics in empirical reality.
 - Laskin's papers and book (S21–S24) provide a coherent, self-contained development of fractional quantum mechanics.
 - Calcagni's systematic program (S18–S20, S25–S27) represents a serious attempt to extend fractional ideas to spacetime geometry and quantum field theory, with clear mathematical development even where the physics remains speculative.

-### 8.2 Limitations and Gaps
+### 8.2 Gaps

-The bibliography is explicitly labeled as a draft, and several notable topics are absent:
+There are several notable topics absent from consideration and a deeper dive into the subject benefits from considering:

 - **The Caputo derivative** is mentioned in several textbooks but does not receive dedicated treatment proportional to its importance, particularly for applied problems.
 - **Fractional Brownian motion** is absent.
 While distinct from Lévy processes (it is Gaussian, with long-range dependence rather than heavy tails), it is a major application of fractional calculus in its own right.
 - **Applications in control theory and signal processing**, which represent some of the most developed engineering applications of fractional calculus, are covered only through the general textbooks.
-- **Experimental and observational constraints** on fractional theories in physics are not systematically reviewed.
-For the speculative gravity and QFT proposals, this is a significant omission.
 - A **glossary of operator conventions**—clarifying the relationships among Riemann-Liouville, Caputo, Grünwald-Letnikov, Marchaud, Weyl, and spectral definitions—would substantially improve navigability.

 ### 8.3 Status of Theoretical Proposals

 The references in this bibliography range from established, textbook-level mathematics to speculative theoretical physics.
-A rough classification:
+A rough classification is given as follows:

 **Established results:**
 - Riemann-Liouville and Caputo fractional calculus (mathematical foundations, Sections 3 and 6)